Kathryn A. CampbellPartner

 Kathryn Campbell is a partner in the Firm’s London office.
-She has extensive experience with securities offerings and transactions in the United States by non-US companies, representing issuers as well as underwriters.
-Ms. Campbell’s experience includes public SEC-registered equity and debt offerings, Rule 144A offerings, private placements and other exempt transactions, and cross-border mergers and acquisitions and disposals.
-In addition, she works closely with corporate clients, regularly advising on US securities law matters, corporate governance, SEC reporting and stock exchange matters.
+She has extensive experience with securities offerings and transactions in the United States by non-U.S. companies, representing issuers as well as underwriters.
+Ms. Campbell’s experience includes public SEC-registered equity and debt offerings, Rule 144A offerings, including IPOs, private placements and other exempt transactions, and cross-border mergers and acquisitions and disposals.
+In addition, she works closely with corporate clients, regularly advising on U.S. securities law matters, SEC reporting, NYSE listing and corporate governance matters.

 - Republic of Ireland on the establishment of its global medium term note programme

-- Statoil (Norway) on its SEC-registered and Rule 144A debt offerings including its recent SEC-registered offering of $3 billion aggregate principal amount of floating and fixed rate notes
+- Statoil (Norway) on its SEC-registered and Rule 144A debt offerings, on its EMTN programme and other financing transactions

 - The Schedule B offerings of debt securities by the European Investment Bank

 - Commerzbank (Germany) on the establishment of its Rule 144A medium term note programme and the offerings of debt securities under the programme

 - CRH (Ireland) on its global €1.6 billion placing of ordinary shares, on its SEC-registered and Rule 144A debt offerings and tender offers for various series of SEC-registered debt securities and on the establishment of its U.S. commercial paper programme